-As a small, yet ambitious organization, our internships are substantive and interns' work is often featured in our educational, advocacy, and outreach activities.
-Our internships include the flexibility to work in a field in which the intern is most interested, be it research, activism, communications, administration, or design.
+Our internships are substantive and interns' work is often featured in our educational, advocacy, and outreach activities.
+Our internships include the flexibility to work in a field the intern is most interested, be it research, activism, communications, administration, or design.